azzuwan/Novogen/README.md

 Goals
 ------------------
-- To be able to generate a basic SparkJava and Laravel web application with more coming soon
+- To be able to generate a full fledge web application framework like Spark Java, Laravel, ExpressJS etc.

-- Generic enough to allow generation for frameworks in other languages like Iris (Go), Laravel (PHP) through the usage of a framework template engine
+- Generic enough to allow generation for more frameworks in other languages.

 Usage
 ------------------